 10 brilliant Belfast pubs

 Stepping into the Crown for the first time is almost overwhelming.
-The fabulously ornate late 19th century tiles, stained glass and carved wood are all thanks to the skill of Italian craftsmen, hired to work on the pub after they had finished working on churches being erected in Belfast at the time.
+The fabulously ornate late 19th century tiles, stained glass windows and carved wood are all thanks to the skill of Italian craftsmen, hired to work on the pub after they had finished working on churches being erected in Belfast at the time.
 Cosy up in one of the booths built for Victorian drinkers who didn’t want to be seen, and sample the pub’s excellent craft beers and delicious, unpretentious good food.

 Clank up five storeys in an old-fashioned lift and you’re decanted into an airy space of old skylights, brick walls, tiles, patterns, birdcages and big potted plants – this is The Perch.
 It’s like a groovy, mad Victorian conservatory, right in the middle of the historic Linen Quarter.
 Take a seat (if you’re lucky) at the rectangular island bar or head outside and snuggle under a blanket with a hot toddy (whiskey) in winter, or something ice-cool in the summer.
 A DJ, great beers, cocktails and a nightclub downstairs... the perfect mix for partying or chilling.